4 Most Common Causes of Car Accidents in Philadelphia

 Philadelphia Car Accident Lawyers Offering Free Consultations

 If you are injured in a car accident in Philadelphia, you may be entitled to compensation for your injuries.
-Talk to an attorney today before accepting any compensation from an insurance company or the other driver, since this could limit your ability to sue.
+Talk to a car accident attorney today before accepting any compensation from an insurance company or the other driver, since this could limit your ability to sue.
 Our car accident lawyers are here to help you and make sure you get the justice you deserve.
-For a free consultation on your case, contact The Reiff Law Firm’s Philadelphia personal injury lawyers today at (215) 246-9000.
+For a free consultation on your case, contact The Reiff Law Firm’s Philadelphia personal injury lawyers today at (215) 709-6940.
 Our lawyers can help if you or a loved one was severely injured and needs compensation.